You want smart political talk without the meltdowns?

 It's not that hard.

-And then we have the exchange with Josh Hawley who was on TV with us last night, and Josh Hawley is asking why a radical is working within the Department of Homeland Security and why this radical has not been fired.
+And Josh Hawley is asking why a radical is working within the Department of Homeland Security and why this radical has not been fired.

-Watch him duck, dodge and weave here.
+Watch him duck, dodge, and weave here.

 Mr. Secretary, what's going on here?